Lambda-School-Labs/labs9-dont-eat-that/README.md

 #### Front End

-**Solution:** React, React Router, Redux, Styled Components, Material UI **What problems does this solution solve for this specific project?:**
+**Solution:** React, React Router, Redux, Styled Components, Semantic UI **What problems does this solution solve for this specific project?:**

 - Organizes state and manages front-end part of the project, reduces need for page reloads during navigation